 Alexandra Polonyiová, PhD student

-alexpolonyiova [at] seznam [dot] cz
+AlexPolonyiova [at] seznam [dot] cz (AlexPolonyiova[at]seznam[dot]cz)

 I am a PhD student in zoology at Charles University and I focus on evolution of brain complexity and processing capacity in different vertebrate lineages.
 Using the isotropic fractionator, we estimate number of neurons and glial cells in whole brains and parts thereof.
 Number of neurons, which is used as a proxy for the information processing capacity of the brain, can help us better understand the evolution of brain.